Ellingham, Norfolk

 Ellingham is a village and civil parish in the English county of Norfolk.

 The village is located 2.3 mi north-east of Bungay and 13 mi south-east of Norwich, along the River Waveney.
 The majority of the population lies in the east of the parish in Kirby Row.

 History

 Ellingham's name is of Anglo-Saxon origin and derives from the Old English for either Ella's homestead or village or a settlement with an abundance of eels.

 Archaeological evidence suggests that Ellingham was the site of several roughly five Roman kilns, one of the kilns was operated by Regalis, who moved to the parish from Camulodunum.

 In the Domesday Book, Ellingham is listed as a settlement of 31 households in the hundred of Clavering.
 In 1086, the village was part of the East Anglian estates of King William I.

 Ellingham Mill was in operation from the Twelfth Century to 1964, grinding crops into either flour or animal feed.
 The mill still stands today and is awaiting a conservation plan from Norfolk Heritage.
-In the late Nineteenth Century, Ellingham Mill was the site of the grim discovery of the bodies of Mr. and Mrs. Harlev of Beccles in the River Waveney, the official inquest ruled that the deaths were the result of suicide.
+In the late Nineteenth Century, Ellingham Mill was the site of the grim discovery of the bodies of Mr. and Mrs. Harley of Beccles in the River Waveney, the official inquest ruled that the deaths were the result of suicide.
 Furthermore, the mill was owned and operated by Hovis from 1947 to 1949.

+Ellingham railway station opened in 1863 as a stop on the Waveney Valley Line between Tivetshall and Beccles.

 Ellingham was also the site of the discovery of mid-Seventeenth Century firearm with a pillbox being installed on the bridge crossing the River Waveney during the Second World War.